30 Ways to Say “Cool” in Spanish [With Examples and Audio]

 (He just wants to provoke you.
 Stay cool.)

-While it literally means “little mother” or “motherless,” in Mexico, poca madre can mean “cool.”
-Sadly, it can also be an insult, so be careful—don’t direct it at a person.
+While poca madre literally means “little mother” or “motherless,” in Mexico, estar de poca madre can mean “to be cool.”
+Poca madre can also be used to criticize someone, so be careful—don’t direct it at a person.

 Mostly used by poor residents of downtown Santiago, Chile, pulento means “cool.”